emily-frank/emily-frank.github.io/_pages/research.md

 2. **Still Concerned About Migration?
 How Does Welfare Use Shape Attitudes Towards Immigration in Germany?**<br>with [Hend Sallam](https://www.projekte.hu-berlin.de/de/migsoz/das-team)

+3. **Class Matters: The Role of Socioeconomic Status in Mediating Media Effects on Immigration Attitudes**<br>
+    *Presented at the 2022 DeZIM Conference*

 ## Work in progress: